henryJung/android-multi-build-sample/README.md

 # Flitto Android Multi-Project Build Sample
-This sample project consists of the two build types (debug and release) and two product flvaors as deploy type (global and china) to build multi-projects by using build variants.
+This sample project consists of the two build types (debug and release) and two product flavors as deploy type (global and china) to build multi-projects by using build variants.

 ## Why?
 The goal is 'Only Import The Resources We Need'.
 There are two subprojects to support Global(googleplay, naver, etc) and China(360, wandoujia, etc) in Flitto's app.
 But the app keeps getting bigger and bigger and has lots of dependencies with third-party libraries.
 As a result, the android library's dex has grown into the dreaded [Building Apps with Over 65K Methods](http://developer.android.com/intl/ko/tools/building/multidex.html) issue.
 Unfortunately we have to use multidex to figure it out. so we used [Build variants](http://developer.android.com/intl/ko/tools/building/configuring-gradle.html) to make it works seperate builds which are global and china build.